dreger/audaciousfox.net/content/archive/unrollme-unravelled.md

 But Slice's participation in an industry practice, despite their business dealing with Uber, doesn't grant us clemency in this story.
 Ultimately, the blame for our data being sold is on us.
 We agreed to Unroll.me's privacy policy.
 We've agreed to terms and conditions without reading a single word.
 Many of us know, deep down, how these free sites and services make a living, but when we choose to care is often arbitrary.

-There’s this classic scene in “Casablanca”, where nightclub and gambling den owner Rick Blaine [gets confronted by corrupt policeman](https://www.youtube.com/watch?v=SjbPi00k%5C_ME) Captain Louis Renault, who has come to shut down Blaine's operation:
+There’s this classic scene in “Casablanca”, where nightclub and gambling den owner Rick Blaine [gets confronted by corrupt police officer](https://www.youtube.com/watch?v=SjbPi00k%5C_ME) Captain Louis Renault, who has come to shut down Blaine's operation:

 > Blaine: How can you close me up?
 On what grounds?